Do ATV and Motocross Helmets Expire? How Long Do They Last?

 The cost per ride is relatively inexpensive if you divide a new helmet cost over five years.

-We believe that the potential downsides of a bad helmet (brain injury or death) outweighs the dollar savings by far.
+We believe the potential downsides of a poor helmet (brain injury or death) outweigh the dollar savings by far.

-Does the five-year rule apply from the date of manufacture or from when you begin using it?
+Does the five-year rule apply from the manufacture date or when you begin using it?

 Ask ten different manufacturers, and you will get ten different answers to this question.

-Some start counting from the day of manufacturing, some from the date of purchase, and other count years of use.
+Some start counting from the day of manufacturing, some from the date of purchase, and others count years of use.

-A good rule of thumb seems that a helmet that is appropriately stored can sit on the shelf for two years before the three to five years of use rule applies.
+A good rule of thumb seems that an appropriately stored helmet can sit on the shelf for two years before the three to five years of use rule applies.

 Do you need to replace a crashed helmet or one that was dropped if there are no visible signs of damage?